-- All results were within consent limits. - Temperature comparisons indicated good agreement between laboratories across both exercises undertaken this monitoring period.
-No variation was observed between the two laboratories.

-- Potassium comparisons indicated fairly good agreement between the laboratories, the largest variation observed was found to be 1 g/m3 K, on the discharge sample undertaken 15 February 2017. - Sodium comparisons, in similarity to the potassium readings, indicated fairly good agreement, the largest variation was again found in the February 2017 discharge comparison, with a variation of 5.6 g/m3Na. - Ammonia comparisons indicated a slight variation between results.
-The February 2017 sample of the discharge, indicted a slight variation 0.68 g/m3 NH4. - pH, variation was observed in the February comparisons.
-The upstream site indicated a variance of pH 1.2, pH variations were also cited in the previous monitoring period.
-The June comparisons indicated good agreement between the two laboratories, with minimal variation observed. - Vanadium, in similarity to the previous monitoring period the vanadium results indicated a variation.
+- All results were within consent limits. - Temperature comparisons indicated fairly good agreement between laboratories across both exercises undertaken this monitoring period.
+However, the June 2018 temperature comparison indicated a variation of 0.7°C, with the KGTP samples found to be under estimating the temperature.
+Regular calibrations of temperatures probes should be undertaken moving forward. - Potassium comparisons indicated good agreement between the laboratories, the largest variation observed was found to be 4.2 g/m K, on the discharge sample undertaken 26 January 2018. - Sodium comparisons, in similarity to the potassium readings, indicated good agreement, the largest variation was again found in the January 2018 discharge comparison, with a variation of 3.7 g/m Na. - Ammonia comparisons indicated a slight variation between results.
+On one occasion TRC found the discharge to be 0.065 g/m (Jan 2018) while the Vector sample indicated value of 0.294 g/m which indicated variation of 0.230 g/m.
+While there is a slight variation between results, the values are of low concentrations, thus accuracy at trace concentrations is inherently difficult to gain an accurate agreement. - pH variations were found to be relatively minor, with the largest variation being 0.4 pH units recorded in the discharge sample in June 2018. - Vanadium, in similarity to the previous monitoring period, the vanadium results indicated slight variations.
 The reason for this variation was due to the method of analysis undertaken by Vector.
 They require a swift result as they are required to discharge almost daily.
 Vector infers vanadium concentration based on the ratio between vanadium and potassium in the Benfield solution (this is the source of vanadium in the KGTP effluent).
 As potassium concentrations may increase from other sources in the process effluent, it results in an over-estimate of the true vanadium in the effluent.
 Vector treats the effluent vanadium value as true which allows for a margin of error with respect to the discharge concentration.
-The Council employs the longer and more accurate method of analysis (vanadium specific Gallic acid) to quantify the true actual value. - Un-ionised ammonia concentrations were all below, or close to, below the limit of detection.
+The Council employs the longer and more accurate method of analysis (vanadium specific Gallic acid) to quantify the true actual value. - Un-ionised ammonia concentrations were all below, or close to, the limit of detection.. - Total and free chlorine monitoring of the discharge was undertaken on one occasion this period, and the associated analysis indicated values below the limit of the detection.
+The Council is currently reviewing the method undertaken for its total and free chlorine analysis, post the closure of its onsite laboratory, thus in the June 2018 monitoring round it was not undertaken.

-2.2.3 Bio monitoring
+2.2.4 Bio-monitoring

 Four bio-monitoring surveys and two fish netting surveys were undertaken this monitoring period by the consultant, Stark Environmental, on behalf of Vector.
 A review of the reports was performed by an officer of the Council, the review is appended to this report.
-The surveys, including the type and date that these were undertaken is provided in the following Table 4.
+A brief synopsis of the survey review is provided below with associated dates of surveys is provided in the following Table 4, the sample locations are also provided in Figure 2.